-"Lack of respect of others with Noise from the parks in the evenings when trying to put children to sleep"
+"Lack of respect of others with noise from the parks in the evenings when trying to put children to sleep"

 "People moaning about car parking.
-This place was designed to be less car-friendly!
-Why the hell did you move here if you're a 3-car + household???
-Do your research and leave the rest of us in peace."
+This place was designed to be less car-friendly!"

-- Facebook page and social media (25 comments) - "Negativity on social media" - "People are a little bit over the top about minor issues on facebook pages" - "People complain too much on the FB page" - Crime, safety and security (62 comments).
+■ Facebook page and social media (25 comments)

+"Negativity on social media"

+"People are a little bit over the top about minor issues on facebook pages"

+■ Crime, safety and security (62 comments).
 It should be noted that only 3 referenced having been subject to a crime themselves, and a number were about the crimes that they had 'heard about'.
-Most common comments were around car theft (41 comments). - "All the car thefts recently, need a community patrol" - "Amount of crime that seems to occur" - "Amount of theft / breakins" - "Hearing about all the car break-ins maybe we do need security cameras to defer these people" - "Feeling unsafe with recent crime"
+Most common comments were around car theft (41 comments).

+"All the car thefts recently, need a community patrol"

+"Amount of crime that seems to occur"

+"Feeling unsafe with recent crime"